Plumsail/orgchart-docs/source/getting-started/initial-configuration-part.rst

 .. image:: /../_static/img/getting-started/quick-configuration/ConfiguredListFiedsMapping.png
     :alt: Configured list fields mapping

 Mapping defines the connection between Organization Chart field and List field.
-Data from the corresponding list field will be used by the Organization Chart, for example, you can specify the mapping between **Item ID** and list item ID.
+Data from the corresponding list field will be used by the Organization Chart, for example, you can specify the mapping between **Employee ID** and list item ID.

-**Item ID**, **Item parent ID** and **Display text** mappings are required, you can leave other mappings empty.
+**Employee ID**, **Manager ID** and **Display text** mappings are required, you can leave other mappings empty.
 Once you configured it, you can go through the wizard and click the finish button.

-**Item ID** and **Item parent ID** are used to build hierarchy. **Display text** is used as display text for entities in the org chart.
+**Employee ID** and **Manager ID** are used to build hierarchy. **Display text** is used as display text for entities in the org chart.
 For example, you will see **Display text** in the breadcrumb.

 You can change these settings later too as you want, but these settings are available for Full Control users only.